 Many chemical reactions take place until one of the reactants run out.
 This reactant is known as the limiting reactant.
 Often it is straightforward to determine which reactant will be the limiting reactant, but sometimes it takes a few extra steps.

-For example, burning propane in a grill.
+Consider, for example, burning propane in a grill.
 The propane and oxygen in the air combust to create heat and carbon dioxide.
 You are obviously more likely to run out of propane long before you run out of oxygen in the air.
 This makes the propane the limiting reactant.
 Other reactions aren’t quite as easy.

 Find the Limiting Reactant Example